Healthdirect Free Australian health advice you can count on.

 What is melatonin?

 Melatonin is a hormone produced by the pineal gland in the brain.
-It controls the body’s night and day cycles.
+Its level varies throughout the day and night to control your body clock.

 What is the role of melatonin?

-Melatonin controls the body’s sleeping and waking cycles.
-It is also claimed that melatonin is an antioxidant that can boost the immune system and prevent ageing and cancer.
-But these claims aren’t proven.
+Melatonin naturally helps control your body's sleep and wake cycles.
+It has also been claimed that melatonin has antioxidant effects that can prevent ageing and cancer, but claims aren't proven.

-Taken in pill form, melatonin can re-set the ‘body clock’ and help you sleep and wake at the right times.
-This can help if you have travelled overseas and have jet lag; if you do shift work; or if you are vision-impaired.
-It can help you fall asleep more quickly and stay asleep for longer.
+Taken as a medicine, melatonin can help reset the 'body clock' and help you sleep and wake at the right times.
+This can help if you have travelled overseas and have jet lag, if you do shift work, or if you have low vision.
+It can help you fall asleep at night and stay asleep for longer.

-What happens if I have too much or too little melatonin?
+What happens if I have too much melatonin?

 How can I adjust my melatonin levels?

-Watching TV or using tablets, smartphones, laptops or other electronic devices before bed can make it more difficult to fall asleep.
-The artificial blue light from these types of devices suppresses the release of melatonin.
+If you watch TV or use tablets, smartphones, laptops or other electronic devices before bed it can make it more difficult to fall asleep.
+The bright light from devices can stop your bodies from releasing melatonin.
+Playing games or interacting online also keeps you alert and can impact your ability to fall asleep afterwards.

 Learn more here about the development and quality assurance of healthdirect content.